The 20 Best Myoclonus-Dystonia Doctors Near Me in New York, US

 Offers Telehealth

-Steven Frucht is a Neurologist in New York, New York.
+Steven Frucht is a Neurologist practicing medicine in New York, New York.
 Dr. Frucht is rated as an Advanced provider by MediFind in the treatment of Myoclonus-Dystonia.
-His top areas of expertise are Drug Induced Dyskinesia, Movement Disorders, Parkinson's Disease, Focal Dystonia, and Deep Brain Stimulation.
+He is also highly rated in 21 other conditions, according to our data.
+His clinical expertise encompasses Drug Induced Dyskinesia, Movement Disorders, Parkinson's Disease, Focal Dystonia, and Deep Brain Stimulation.

 Advanced in Myoclonus-Dystonia